Main Content

 Complex Number Support: Yes

-Number of evaluation points, specified as a positive integer scalar no less than 2.
+Number of frequency points over which to evaluate response, specified as a positive integer scalar no less than 2.
 When n is absent, it defaults to 512.
 For best results, set n to a value greater than the filter order.

 Second-order section coefficients, specified as a matrix. sos is a K-by-6 matrix, where the number of sections, K, must be greater than or equal to 2.
 If the number of sections is less than 2, the function treats the input as a numerator vector.
 Each row of sos corresponds to the coefficients of a second-order (biquad) filter.
 The ith row of sos corresponds to [bi(1) bi(2) bi(3) ai(1) ai(2) ai(3)].